jsdf/n64-sdk-demo/README.md

 #### Rendering a complex mesh

 A common approach to including models in your game created in a 3d modeling is to convert them into C source files containing static display lists.
 A static displaylist is a list of displaylist commands defined in an array.
 You can find an example of this in the `drawN64Logo()` function, which uses the `gSPDisplayList()` command to render the static display lists defined in [n64logo.h](https://github.com/jsdf/n64-sdk-demo/blob/master/n64logo.h#L1).

+### Beyond...

+As the SDK docs are online, you can google any N64 function name to find documentation about it, or you can use the google 'site search' feature to search for some topic, for example: [site:http://n64devkit.square7.ch/ memory management](https://www.google.com/search?q=site%3Ahttp%3A%2F%2Fn64devkit.square7.ch%2F+memory+management).

+If you would like to see an example of a more complete game codebase, take a look at [goose64](https://github.com/jsdf/goose64).